Chapter 25: The Morning Watch

 She did not touch him.

 She wanted to.
 Her hand was on his chest already, had been all night from the feel of it, her hand resting on the gray T-shirt, fingers curled loosely against the heat of his skin beneath.
 But she kept still.
 There was something in watching him that she was not ready to interrupt — the rarity of seeing someone unguarded who had spent twenty years building the guard.
 She let herself look.
 The rebar scar below his ribs where her mouth had been.
 The freckle on his left shoulder.
-The scarred thumb curled loosely against the sheet.
+The rough pad of his thumb curled loosely against the sheet.

 His hands.
 His hands only.